Maps show location of Trump, gunman, law enforcement snipers at Pennsylvania rally shooting

 Satellite maps of the property where the rally took place, which were generated using GoogleEarth and include features to measure distance, appear to corroborate the distance of about 400 feet.

 Secret Service snipers were positioned on a rooftop behind the stage where Trump was speaking.
-On Saturday, there were four counter-sniper teams on site, a law enforement official said.
+On Saturday, there were four counter-sniper teams on site, a law enforcement official said.

 In a news conference late Saturday night, Kevin Rojek, the special agent in charge at the FBI's Pittsburgh branch, said he did not have information about any possible motive for the shooting.
 Rojek said that authorities are investigating the incident as an "attempted assassination."